chege/googletest-json-serde/README.md

 ## Combined example

-You can compose all three together for complex structures.
-Here we have a Rust struct with a JSON field, using `matches_pattern!` for the struct and nested JSON matchers for the
+Compose all together for complex structures.
+Here is a Rust struct with a JSON field, using `matches_pattern!` for the struct and nested JSON matchers for the field:
-field:

 ```rust
 use googletest::prelude::*;